jokh0108/recobot/README.md

 # recobot-test

-The Slack Bot of kakao-recoteam for the recommendation of searching results.
+The Slack Bot for the recommendation of searching results.